nasiscoe/simple-react-app/README.md

 A React.js template featuring sensible project navigation, environment variables, themes, and more.

+If you enjoy this template, check out [simple-react-native-app](https://github.com/nasiscoe/simple-react-native-app).

 ## Site Metadata

 CTRL+F in the project to change the following React app information: